Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Analysis of Australian marine protected areas

 \subsection{Model details}

 We consider both the ``full" model in \eqref{hierar-car1} -- \eqref{hierar-car6} and ``naive" model, which assumes no preferential sampling with $\phi_0 = \phi_1 = 0$.
-Exploratory analysis suggested similar covariate effects across policies so we set $\beta_0 = \beta_1 = \beta$ and $\delta_0 = \delta_1 = \delta$.
+Exploratory analysis suggested similar covariate effects across policies so we set $\bbeta_0 = \bbeta_1 = \bbeta$ and $\bdelta_0 = \bdelta_1 = \bdelta$.
+Furthermore, we conducted preliminary data analyses to assess for a linear relationship between $\bX(\bs)$ and $Y(\bs)$.
+Based on a linear regression model, we did not detect any significant nonlinearities of the residuals.
 We assign the same prior distributions as those defined in Section~\ref{s:sim:dgp} to most model parameters, except for the spatial dependence parameters, which we assign $\log(\rho_u)$ and $\log(\rho_v)$ each $\text{Normal}\{\log(300), 0.5\}$, and $\log(\kappa_u)$ and $\log(\kappa_v)$ each $\text{Normal}\{\log(0.5), 1\}$.
 MCMC is again used for model inference where the chains are run for $205,000$ iterations and the first 5,000 are discarded as burn-in.
 The resulting chain is thinned to every 10th such that $20,000$ posterior samples are retained for inference.